This Guide is an open access tool to support national, regional and sectoral efforts towards a Living and Prosperous Income.

 Navigate across the tabs below to identify where you should start from according to your local situation, and click on the related tabs to explore the guide’s step by step approach.
 Please note your sector may not have addressed these steps chronologically.
 However, it is important to discuss each step to achieve a comprehensive and stronger responsive strategy.

-The Living and Prosperous Income Process Guide is a living instrument, which is currently being applied in different ways in target producer countries.
+The Living and Prosperous Income Process Guide is a living instrument, which is currently being applied in different ways in interested producer countries.

 If you are a stakeholder looking to apply this guide, the CPPTF looks forward to any comments and suggestions you might have to strengthen this tool and support the coffee sector and the incomes and sustainability of all involved.
 Please do reach out to us.